The Advantages of an Established Aviation Law Firm

 When a Comair jet crashed in Kentucky on August 27, 2006, 49 of the 50 people aboard died.
 A crew on an early morning flight violated the sterile cockpit rule when they weren’t paying close attention and used a runway that was unlit and too short.
 Our aviation accident lawyers represented five families including a Canadian passenger who was on board.

 Robert Clifford, the founder of our aviation law firm, was appointed Liaison Counsel, or spokesperson, for all the American families who lost loved ones in a Cypriot jet crash in Greece in 2005 that killed 121 people.
 The pilots apparently lost consciousness after the cabin pressure dropped.
 Boeing, one of the defendants, has already revised its training manuals in response to allegations that design defects may have led to the pilots’ confusion in identifying an incorrectly set pressure valve.

-Robert Clifford partner and aviation accident lawyer at Clifford Law Offices, is serving as Liaison Counsel for all property damage claims arising from the destruction of the World Trade Center on September 11, 2001, when two Boeing 767 jets slammed into the 110-story steel structures.
+Robert Clifford, partner and aviation accident lawyer at Clifford Law Offices, served as Liaison Counsel for all property damage claims arising from the destruction of the World Trade Center on September 11, 2001, when two Boeing 767 jets slammed into the 110-story steel structures.